Root Cause of Ontario’s Seasonal Allergy Wave

 Everyone is different and has different causes of symptoms or variations in their treatment needs, but healing allergies could include the following:

-- Use targeted supplementation to calm inflammation and re-educate the immune system
+Use targeted supplementation to calm TH2 dominant immune reactions and re-educate the immune system

 All in all, allergies, despite how mild or severe they can get, come from a root cause.
 Trying to limit exposure to allergens can greatly diminish our opportunities and sometimes even our quality of life.
 Allergies stood in my way for a long time and it is my goal to help others get over this hurdle by healing their allergic responses.